trifectatechfoundation/trifectatech-website/content/blog/zlib-rs in Firefox.md

 }
 ```

-The fix in Firefox is [here](https://github.com/mozilla-firefox/firefox/commit/711ef51645a2#diff-945832833d688a990ab42ad9c84ce62a5258698d92bbcabbcdaabc2efbbda282).
+The fix in Firefox by Mike Hommey is [here](https://github.com/mozilla-firefox/firefox/commit/711ef51645a2#diff-945832833d688a990ab42ad9c84ce62a5258698d92bbcabbcdaabc2efbbda282).
 The patch has been [upstreamed](https://github.com/trifectatechfoundation/zlib-rs/pull/520) into zlib-rs and we will continue to carry that patch for the foreseeable future: it's a marginal amount of unsafe that is easily vetted.
 These are the sacrifices we make to run reliably on a variety of platforms.

 It turns out that LLVM 23 no longer emits the offending instruction, although I believe that is serendipitous and not deliberate.
 When we bump our MSRV to a version that requires LLVM 23 (e.g. for custom allocators and c-variadic functions) we can drop this workaround.